dbmarais/fnag/README.md

 ## Summary:

 The frontend-nanodegree-arcade-game or **fnag** is a simple Browser playable version of the classic "Frogger" game writted in Javascript.
 The goal is to reach the water whilst avoiding enemy bugs traversing the screen.
+Upon reaching the water the player is rewarded with the display of an ascetic alert screen which also resets the game.

 ## Requirements: